The Redsky 5e Kickstarter is Over, but It's Not Too Late To Late Pledge!

-These Scrudac archives are second in importance only to the Eldertech item repositories themselves.
-In the Heroic Era, the more outwardly prominent Ethereans gave rise to this name applying to their entire species abroad, as curious Humans and Featherfolk interacted with the wandering Archivist abbots and cenobites creating art and writing on their travels to be returned to the homeland alongside the relics.
+These Cazram archives are second in importance only to the Eldertech item repositories themselves.
+In the Heroic Era, the more outwardly prominent Ethereans gave rise to this name applying to their entire species abroad, as curious Humans and Featherfolk interacted with the wandering Archivist Abbots and Eremites creating art and writing on their travels to be returned to the homeland alongside the relics.

 While Luminosi and Aegic Archivists keep critical, treasured, but relatively smaller archives, the Etherean records are without equal.
 Great pilgrimage circuits visiting every settlement's major shrines and repositories are a central aspiration of Archivists in The Athenaeum.
 Some are drawn to a specific martial discipline or scholarly field so much that they resettle their families near an associated library.
 Others are dedicated to heroes and legends from Archivist folklore, even frivolous ones like elderly Perunir, who allegedly helped Indrika, Queen of The Animals, to banish the Great Zmey that tried to swallow the sun.